2025 - Thesis - ASR Knowledge Distillation

 • The optimal num_workers typically ranges from 2-4 per GPU, depending on CPU core count and I/O bottlenecks

-without explicit frame-wise labels
+without explicit frame-level labels:

-• Marginalizing Paths
+• Marginalizing Paths Marginalizing over all possible alignment paths

 KL Distillation Loss - Soft Supervision